 5. How does the PDIT programme specifically address these technologies?

-The programme features dedicated modules in Advanced Information Security and Ethical Hacking.
+The online Postgraduate Diploma in Information Technology programme features dedicated modules in Advanced Information Security and Ethical Hacking.
 These modules teach students how to design secure architectures and how to proactively hunt for threats by identifying the very vulnerabilities that bypass traditional signature-based systems.